September 27, 2018

 The analysis offset feature allows a member to be offset from its centerline for analysis.
 When it is enabled the member is actually shifted to the offset location for analysis.
 In order to provide connectivity the program places hidden rigid links to connect the member to the nodes that define the member’s I/J Joints.
 Joints which fall along a physical member are also automatically connected to the member’s actual analysis location via hidden rigid links.

-You can access the analysis offset by double clicking on the member or through the Advanced tab of the Members spreadsheet.
+You can access the analysis offset by clicking on the member or through the Advanced tab of the Members spreadsheet.

 When the analysis offset dialogue is opened, the software will present the user with options for offsetting the member from its original centerline.
 The most common option for analysis offset is Local -y axis, which equates to setting the analysis line at top of member.